ysyk2021/building-trust-in-virtual-teams-through-effective-communication-and-accountability/src/chapter-9-1.md

-# Recap of Strategies for Building Trust in Virtual Teams through Effective Communication and Accountability

 In this book, we have explored the challenges that virtual teams face in building trust among team members.
 We have discussed practical strategies for overcoming these challenges, including promoting open communication, establishing clear expectations, utilizing technology, recognizing cultural differences, and encouraging accountability.